 After the investigator has sent the investigation report to the parties, the Title IX Coordinator will transmit to each party a notice advising the party of the two different adjudication processes.
 The hearing process will be used to adjudicate all Formal Complaints unless both parties timely consent to administrative adjudication.
+Administrative Adjudication is a form of informal resolution that occurs in lieu of a formal hearing process.
+This process includes the Title IX Coordinator, and involved parties coming to a resolution without a formal hearing.

-After receiving the investigation report, the Title IX Coordinator will notify the hearing panel.
+After the hearing panel is appointed by the Title IX Coordinator will notify the hearing panel.
 After the hearing panel is appointed by the Title IX Coordinator, the hearing panel will promptly transmit written notice to the parties notifying the parties of the hearing panel's appointment; setting a deadline for the parties to submit any written response to the investigation report; setting a date for the pre-hearing conference; setting a date and time for the hearing; and providing a copy of the College's Hearing Procedures.
 Prior to the hearing, the hearing panel will conduct a pre-hearing conference with the parties and their advisors.
 After the pre-hearing conference, the hearing panel will transmit notices of attendance to any College employee (including administrator, faculty, or staff) or student whose attendance is requested at the hearing as a witness.
 After the pre-hearing conference, the hearing panel will convene and conduct a hearing within ten (10) days from the notice of the hearing and will conduct the hearing pursuant to the College's Hearing Procedures.

 After the hearing is complete, the hearing panel will objectively evaluate all relevant evidence collected during the investigation, including both inculpatory and exculpatory evidence, together with testimony and non-testimony evidence received at the hearing, and ensure that any credibility determinations made are not based on a person's status as a Complainant, Respondent, or witness.
 The hearing panel will take care to exclude from consideration any evidence that was ruled inadmissible at the pre-hearing conference, during the hearing, or by operation of "Subjection to Questioning."
 In the event the hearing panel determines that the Respondent is responsible for violating this Policy, the hearing panel will, prior to issuing a written decision, consult with an appropriate College official with disciplinary authority over the Respondent and such official will determine any discipline to be imposed.
 The hearing panel will also, prior to issuing a written decision, consult with the Title IX Coordinator who will determine whether and to what extent ongoing support measures or other remedies will be provided to the Complainant.
-After reaching a determination and consulting with the appropriate College official and Title IX Coordinator, the hearing panel will prepare a written decision within seven (7) from the conclusion of the hearing.
+After reaching a determination and consulting with the appropriate College official and Title IX Coordinator, the hearing panel will prepare a written decision within seven (7) days from the conclusion of the hearing.